heedrox/daily-job-adapters/README.md

 - npm install

-- copy config.template.json as config.json
+- copy config.template.json as config.json, and customize it

 - npm run start